juliagoda/CH341SER/README.md

 <br/>
 Let's start our installed Arduino IDE.
 <br/>
-First we should to install package for Arduino AVR Boards from Boards Manager:
+First we should install package for Arduino AVR Boards from Boards Manager:

 <br/>